-This is the documentation about how to deploy to maven central repository (central.sonatype.com)
+This is the documentation about how to deploy to maven central repository (central.sonatype.com) not the `OSSRH (oss.sonatype.org)

 Prepare the account